MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 - AcceptOorgProtocol (Exchange 2010)

-There are more available values, but only these can be used with an Exchange hybrid deployment.
+There are more available values but there is no scenario to use them.
 For more information, see [Advanced Office 365 Routing](https://techcommunity.microsoft.com/t5/exchange-team-blog/advanced-office-365-routing-locking-down-exchange-on-premises/ba-p/609238).

 The available \<domainy\> values are an SMTP domain (for example, contoso.com), or the value NO-TLS for non-TLS encrypted inbound connections.